 A/B-This is where your power switch will connect.
 Short A & B together to power the controller up.
-Don't make these wires too long!
+Don't make these wires too long Or you will get voltage drop!
 Note that A/B is also available for use internally if required!

-C/D-This is your switch connection (SW1).
-This was designed for use with a momentary switch.
-Short C & D out to activate

-E/F-This is your switch connection (SW2).
-This was designed for use with a momentary switch.
+(Located at the top right hand side of the PCB) C/D-This is your switch connection (SW1).
+This is designed for use with either a momentary or latching switch.
+Short C & D out to activate E/F-This is your switch connection (SW2).
+This was designed for use with either a momentary or latching switch.
 Short E & F out to activate